The iconic Noons Creek Annual Fingerling Festival returns on May 6, 2023. And we’d love you to join us and help out!

 Families and groups are encouraged to volunteer, with flexible shifts available.
 This is a great way to introduce volunteerism to your family.

 Environmental groups and artists are invited to apply to attend by clicking here.
 In the Port Moody Skating Arena, up to 70 organizations provide opportunities for our visitors to learn more about community initiatives and environmental stewardship.
-Groups like the BC Wildlife Foundation, Fraser River Discovery Centre, Northern Spotted Owl Breeding Program, Georgia Straight Alliance, and Oceanwise are just some of the fascinating groups you can meet, chat and learn from at the Festival.
+Groups like the BC Wildlife Foundation, Fraser River Discovery Centre, Northern Spotted Owl Breeding Program, Georgia Straight Alliance, and Oceanwise are just some of the fascinating groups that have participated in the Festival.

 There will be First Nations artists and carvers, wildlife artists, Metro Van Regional Parks, amongst others.
-The ever popular Bobs & Lolo will be back again this year to give performances at 11:30 am and 1:00 pm in the arena.
+The ever popular Bobs & Lolo have attended in the past and we will advise if they are able to join us this year.

 And of course, our festival would not be complete without the wonderful prizes at the raffle table, plus the great food from our fundraising hotdog lunch.